 Atlassian's Jira Software, a project management platform for development teams, also charges per user and provides a calculator to help you figure it out.

 Invision, a collaborative design tool isn't as straightforward about their user pricing and keeps it hidden.
 According to their knowledge base:

 Once a team grows beyond 5 total users, we offer the option to upgrade to one of our Enterprise plans. - Invision Knowledge Base

-These pricing pages seem pretty straight forward, though a bit complex.
-All you need to do is choose a feature package and then get going.
+These pricing pages are a bit complex in that, all you need to do is choose a feature package and then get going.
 As you add users, you will be charged more.

 How this actually goes down

-We could also do this, but in our experience this doesn't work well from a user-perspective and leads to a whole bunch of poor practices like:
+We could also do this, but in our experience, this doesn't work well from a user perspective.
+It tends to lead to a bunch of poor practices like the following:

 - Using the same login for multiple users to get around adding new users and jumping tiers